rankvise logo

 If you’re developing a new technology, for instance, you might say it’s 20 percent faster and 10 percent more energy efficient than existing products on the market.

-Next comes your go-to-market strategy: how are you going to get people interested in buying from you?
+Next comes your go to market strategy: how are you going to get people interested in buying from you?
 This is where channel partners come into play.
 Channel partners can help with everything from sales and marketing to customer support after purchase—and they can be an invaluable resource for taking your business global.

 Step 6: Get the Word Out with Marketing Communications and PR